Skirmishes between White House, reporters contradict Biden’s pledge to respect the press

 A pool reporter covering Thursday’s briefing sent a note saying it ended with “many hands raised and questions unasked.”

-On Friday, a White House reporter also protested when Ms. Psaki sidestepped her question about imprisoned WikiLeaks founder Julian Assange.
+On Friday, a White House reporter protested when Ms. Psaki sidestepped her question about imprisoned WikiLeaks founder Julian Assange.

-The reporter complained that she had been waiting for months to ask her question and then appeared exasperated, saying emails she sent Ms. Psaki about Mr. Assange had gone unanswered.
+The reporter, appearing exasperated, said she had been waiting for months to ask her question.
+She said emails she sent Ms. Psaki about Mr. Assange had gone unanswered.

+A White House official told The Washington Times that Ms. Psaki isn’t able to take questions from every reporter and tries to move around the room.
+The official also noted that Ms. Psaki called on 54 different reporters representing 28 different news organizations over the last three briefings and that Mr. Biden took questions on Friday and Monday.

 Sign up for Daily Newsletters